asyraf9/bootstrap-sidebar/README.md

 * "sidebar" - main css class
 * "sidebar-left" - to define the position of your sidebar and slide-in slide-out animations.
 Options are: sidebar-left, sidebar-right
 * "sidebar-animation" - (Optional) to tell sidebar to animate sliding in and out.
-* "sidebar-open-md" - (Optional) tells the sidebar to be permanently open. 'md' denotes the screen size you want the sidebar to be permanently open at (options are: xs, sm, md, lg). make sure you set your column sizes accordingly to accomodate a permanent sidebar.
+* "sidebar-show-md" - (Optional) tells the sidebar to be permanently open. 'md' denotes the screen size you want the sidebar to be permanently open at (options are: xs, sm, md, lg). make sure you set your column sizes accordingly to accomodate a permanent sidebar.
 * "col-xs-7", "col-sm-3", "col-md-2" - you can freely set the column size across different screen sizes according to Bootstrap's Grid guidelines